Three Generations, One Village: A Teacher’s Lasting Legacy

 For retired educator Rosa Rand, a tutoring session recently hosted by Southeast Raleigh Promise at Beacon Ridge Apartments was more than an opportunity to help students prepare for End-of-Grade testing.

-Among the students Rand worked with during the second annual, five-session EOG Prep Series was 10-year-old Thomas, Virginia’s grandson, whom Rand taught in second grade at York Elementary School in the 1980s.
+Among the students Rand worked with during the EOG tutoring sessions was 10-year-old Thomas, the grandson of Virginia, a Beacon Ridge resident who Rand taught as a second-grade student at York Elementary School in the 1980s.

-Although Rand was not Virginia’s daughter, Veronica’s classroom teacher, Virginia instructed her to introduce herself to Rand when she began kindergarten at York Elementary School in 1996 and to rely on her whenever she needed guidance and support.
+Virginia’s daughter, Veronica, Thomas’ mother, remembers Rand when she attended York Elementary School decades later.
+Though not her teacher, Veronica recalls her mother instructed her to introduce herself to Rand and to rely on her whenever she needed guidance and support.

 “We’re still connected,” Rand said.
-“That’s three generations I’ve been in that family’s life.”
+“That’s three generations I’ve been in this family’s life.”

-Listening to Rand reflect on the relationship, Veronica Burt quickly identified the reason it has endured.
+Listening to Rand reflect on the relationship, Veronica quickly identified the reason it has endured.

 “It’s trust,” she said.
 “It really is full circle.
 Now, my son gets the same thing that I got.”